wp-plugins/frontier-post/readme.txt

 * No Custom Fields
 * Supports only published state - New posts are published immediately!.
 * Only for standard posts, not custom post types
+* If limited administrator access is select for a profile in Theme My Login, media uploads will fail for this profile.

 = Testing =
 * Frontier post is mainly tested with: